The Modern Resume Content and Writing

 The Key Asset for Strategy

 Focus: Fitting in with big plans, cutting down risk, and proving value.
 For a senior leader, a portfolio career (often involving board roles, advice, or part-time leadership) is a tool for managing big-picture risks and thinking about the whole business world.
 You aren't just "doing jobs"; you are building a viewpoint from the top.
+For context on how the portfolio career model has evolved and why it is growing, the structural shift toward multi-role careers is well underway across industries.

 • Fitting with Strategy: Explain how your other roles give the company "insider knowledge."
 If you advise a tech board while being a part-time Marketing Chief, your value is seeing market changes before anyone else.